imkasen/yamjc/README.md

 # Flaws

 * Mix use of raw pointers and smart pointers.
-* Only non-negative integer literals are supported, but negative numbers can result from computations.
+* Only non-negative integer literals are supported.
+* Subclasses cannot be implicitly converted to parent classes.

 # LICENSE